 Other symptoms include becoming more socially reclusive, trying to cut back on how much alcohol you consume but being unsuccessful, creating an alcohol tolerance so that you consume more to feel the same effect, and feeling withdrawal symptoms when you do not have alcohol in your body.

-What To Do If You Depend On Vivitrol For An Alcohol Addiction: How To Get The Help You Need & Deserve
+What To Do When Suffering From Alcohol Abuse: How To Get The Help You Need & Deserve

 If you are dependent on Vivitrol for controlling your alcohol addiction, you are likely in a situation that you need help to get out of.
 Alcohol addiction can be incredibly difficult to beat alone, so you must have a support team and a treatment plan to live a sober life.